cloudera/cloudera-airflow-plugins/cloudera_airflow_provider/README.md

 More examples you can find with [example DAGs](../docs/examples/README.md).

-Please refer the the [official documentation](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-dag-pipeline.html) for how to integrate these operators into your pipelines.
+Please refer to the [official documentation](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-dag-pipeline.html) for how to integrate these operators into your pipelines.